 In the BAU Scenario, transportation sector energy consumption is projected to decrease by 26%, from 8.1 million GJ in 2016 to 6 million GJ in 2050.
 The decrease is largely due to vehicles becoming more fuel efficient and gasoline becoming less carbon-intensive under federal regulations.
 The BAU also includes a conservative estimate for EV update.
-The Moderate Scenario results in an energy use decline of 39% by 2050 to 4.9 million GJ, and the Aggressive uptake scenarios, energy use overall declines due to the improved efficiency of electric engines over internal combustion engines.
-The Moderate and Aggressive Scenario double that in the Moderate Scenario.
+The Moderate Scenario results in an energy use decline of 39% by 2050 to 4.9 million GJ, and the Aggressive Scenario results in a decline of 53% by 2050 to 3.8 million GJ.
+In the Moderate and Aggressive uptake scenarios, energy use overall declines due to the improved efficiency of electric engines over internal combustion engines.
+The Moderate and Aggressive Scenarios diverge in 2035 where the amount of electric cars on the road in the Aggressive Scenario double that in the Moderate Scenario.